symfony/symfony-docs/book/controller.rst

 controller class will be ``HelloController`` inside some ``AcmeHelloBundle``.
 The array passed to the method becomes the arguments on the resulting controller.
-This same interface is used when embedding controllers into templates (see :ref:`templating-embedding-controller`).
+This same interface is used when embedding controllers into templates (see :ref:`book-templating-embedding-controller`).
 The target controller method should look something like the following::

     public function fancyAction($name, $color)